opxarch/Qin/README.md

 ---

 Qin is an open-source instrument synthesizer that could simulate the sound of Chinese Guzheng.
-It receives the MIDI event from the controller, and generates the sound through some procedures.
+It receives the MIDI events from controller, and generates the sound through digital procedures.

 There are some modules included by the synthesizer:
 1. Wavetable : Stores the wave samples of guzheng.